sreenivas88/C-Shell/README.md

 > make

-- This will result in an executable with the name `exe`.
+- This will result in an executable with the name `main`.

 > ./exe